stjohn/hsj/code/claddis0.6.3/README.md

 # HSJ:  Code #
-This directory contains the following R scripts and uses Claddis 0.3.4 (which was the most recent compiled binary when the associated paper was published and of June 2021).
-Claddis has gone through multiple revisions that include renaming functions and variables-- for a version of our scripts that work with Claddis 0.6.3 (requires R 3.6+), see [here](claddis0.6.3/README.md).
+This directory contains the following R scripts and uses Claddis 0.6.3 (requires R 3.6+).
+For a version of our scripts that work with the most recent compiled Claddis binary (0.3.4) and was used in [Hopkins and St. John, 2021]( https://doi.org/10.1093/sysbio/syab005), see [here](../README.md).

 + `dissimilarity_functions.R`:  functions from [Hopkins and St. John, 2018](https://doi.org/10.1098/rspb.2018.1784) that compute the dissimilarity between two taxa, where the contribution of secondary characters (if present) can be scaled by a parameter alpha.
 These functions have been modified from those published in [Hopkins and St. John, 2018](https://doi.org/10.1098/rspb.2018.1784) to accommodate changes in the hierarchical structure of lists expected by the Claddis R package (informally a "Claddis object") [Lloyd 2016](https://doi.org/10.1111/bij.12746).